HomeNational Minority Health MonthHealth LandscapeOunces of PreventionArchimedes ManifestoPocketful of poemsBig PharmaMediaMoviesLinksDoctors

 This page has been long in writing due to various distractions and some "writer's block" as I struggled on how to express myself.
-It is first posted with some parts complete, and some parts still in outline form.
+It was first posted with some parts complete, and some parts still in outline form.
 Comments are welcome.
-I hope to finalize it and organize it better over the next few weeks.
+With changes anticipated in the near future, I hope to finalize it and organize it better over the next few weeks.
 Because of some good suggestions, I may overhaul my approach.

 Doctors